ts-engine/ts-engine/packages/babel-preset-react/README.md

-# TS Engine Babel Preset React
+# @ts-engine/babel-preset-react

-Provides React support.
+A babel preset for ts-engine with React support.

 ## Getting Started